pchrszon/ec-closet-support/README.md

 the name, email address, and [DBLP](dblp.org) page of the potential subreviewers.

-The `generate.py` scripts requires the following input files which can be obtained from Easy Chair.
+The `generate.py` script requires the following input files which can be obtained from EasyChair.
 Note that downloading these files requires that you are logged in as the conference chair.

 1. The list of reviewers.
-In the Easy Chair menu bar, select "Assignment", "Download in CSV".
+In the EasyChair menu bar, select "Assignment", "Download in CSV".
 Then, from the table, download `reviewer.csv`.
 2. In the same table, download `assignment.csv`.
 3. In the menu bar, select "Submissions".
 Then, choose "Submissions in Excel"